sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/index.md

 - ../../components/monitoring
 ```

-See the [kustomize docs by kubectl](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/) to learn more about the kustomization file.
+### Overlays

+An [overlay](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays) acts as a **customization layer** that contains a [kustomization  file](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/) where **components** are defined as the **configuration layer** to include a set of instructions for Kustomize to generate and apply configurations to the **base layer**

 #### Pre-built overlays

 We have a sets of pre-built overlays that are ready-to-use for clusters that do not require additional configurations for Sourcegraph to be deployed.
 You can find the complete list of pre-built overlays inside the `new/overlays/quick-start` directory.

+Please see our [configuration docs for Kustomize](./configure.md) on using components to build a overlay that is tailored to your specific need.

 ### Components

-A kustomize component is essentially a smaller unit of a regular kustomization file.
-They are designed to be reusable for different purposes and easy to deploy using the [remote build feature](#remote-build).

-_Components are evaluated after the resources of the parent kustomization (overlay or component) have been accumulated, and on top of them. ([source](https://sourcegraph.com/github.com/kubernetes/enhancements@master/-/blob/keps/sig-cli/1802-kustomize-components/README.md#proposal))_

-To understand an overlay is to examine the components it uses.
-The components are listed under the `components` field inside the `kustomization.yaml` file of an overlay.
+To understand an overlay is to examine its components, which listed under the `components` field inside the `kustomization` file of an overlay.
+Our Kustomize components are a set of configurations that utilize [transformers](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/#everything-is-a-transformer) to apply customization to the base layers.
+Some of them are designed to be reusable for different environments and use cases.

 #### Pre-built components

-Components located inside the `new/config` directory are all functional and do not require additional configurations as they were already pre-configured for different purposes.
+The components located inside the [new/components](ttps://github.com/sourcegraph/deploy-sourcegraph/tree/master/new/components) directory are pre-configured and ready-to-use.

-If you would like to modify a component from this directory, it is strongly recommend to create a copy of the said component inside the [new/config directory](../config/) where all the components that require additional configurations are located, and then make your changes there to avoid merge conflicts and confusions during upgrades.
+If you would like to modify a component from this directory, it is strongly recommend to do it in a duplicate of the said component inside the [new/config directory](https://github.com/sourcegraph/deploy-sourcegraph/tree/master/new/config). which is the destinated directory for components that require additional configurations.
+Adding them to your overlay without following the instructions listed in our configuration docs could result in errors during the build stage or deploy stage.

-#### Configurable components

-Components that required additional configurations are listed inside the `new/config` directory.
-Using them without making customized changes would result in error when building or deploying with an Overlay that includes components from this directory.

-### Example
+### Examples

-Here is an example `kustomization.yaml` file inside from a Kustomize Overlay built for deploying Sourcegraph:
+Here is an example `kustomization` file from one of our pre-built overlays:

 ```yaml
 # new/overlays/example/kustomization.yaml